 Despite being nominated nine times, Martin Scorsese only has one Academy Award for Best Director.
 He took home the gold in 2006 for The Departed.
 Raging Bull lost to Ordinary People, Goodfellas lost to Dances With Wolves, The Last Temptation of Christ fell to Rain Man, Gangs of New York lost to The Pianist, Million Dollar Baby grounded the Aviator, Hugo lost to The Artist, The Wolf of Wall Street lost to Gravity, and The Irishman lost to Parasite.

-As of 2021, Ian McKellen, Sigourney Weaver, Amy Adams, Samuel L. Jackson, and John Malkovich are just some of the A-list talent that has yet to win an Oscar, despite being nominated multiple times.Click to Subscribe to Get Our Free HollywoodLife Daily Newsletter to get the hottest celeb news.
+As of 2023, Ian McKellen, Sigourney Weaver, Edward Norton, Amy Adams, Samuel L. Jackson, Glenn Close, and John Malkovich are just some of the A-list talent that has yet to win an Oscar, despite being nominated multiple times.Click to Subscribe to Get Our Free HollywoodLife Daily Newsletter to get the hottest celeb news.